Guidepoint Expert Network Review

 - Scenario B: You currently or used to work for a competitor, client, or supplier to a company the client is researching.

-- Scenario C: You have relevant experience in a parallel industry or market or worked for a company that was a customer of the target company.
+- Scenario C: You have relevant experience in a specific field or parallel industry or worked for a company that was a customer of the target company.

 Screening for your first project